 Walk in the Spirit

-Practice.
-You need it to be good at sports, work, and family.
-Likewise, if you want to succeed against the flesh and pursue righteousness, you must put into practice walking in the Spirit.
-In John 1:12-13, Dr. Martyn Lloyd-Jones shows that the Christian must not sit passively by and “let go and let God."
-But instead, we have a distinct responsibility to work out our faith.
-He entreats Christians to break free from the flesh.
-Dr. Lloyd-Jones warns that a Christian can be lulled into leading a barren life, bearing no fruit for the kingdom of God.
-Therefore, the Christian must train himself to walk according to the Spirit.
+Practice is needed to be good at sports, work, and family.
+Likewise, if to succeed against the flesh and pursue righteousness, one must put walking in the Spirit into practice.
+In John 1:12–13, Dr. Martyn Lloyd-Jones shows that the Christian must not sit passively by and “let go and let God.”
+Instead, the Christian has a distinct responsibility to work out their faith and Dr. Lloyd-Jones entreats Christians to break free from the flesh.
+He warns that a Christian can be lulled into leading a barren life, bearing no fruit for the kingdom of God.
+Therefore, the Christian must train themselves to walk according to the Spirit.
 Children of God must not merely sit passively, but instead actively pursue a life marked by the Spirit.
-God has forgiven, justified, and adopted the Christian, and yet he is often tempted to make little use of his newfound state of being.
+God has forgiven, justified, and adopted the Christian, and yet they are often tempted to make little use of this newfound state of being.
 Dr. Lloyd-Jones teaches that the Spirit and the flesh are not merely opposed, but that they war against each other.
-Dr. Lloyd-Jones offers hope to the Christian who has not gained success in fighting the flesh; walk by the Spirit and you will not gratify the desires of the flesh.
+Dr. Lloyd-Jones offers hope to the Christian who has not gained success in fighting the flesh: walk by the Spirit and they will not gratify the desires of the flesh.

 About Dr. Martyn Lloyd-Jones